thennothinghappened/GMEdit-Constructor/readme.md

 - **Switch between VM or YYC**.
 (Building for other systems is planned, eventually.)
 - **Switch build configurations** (`#macro Config:SOMETHING ...`) via the Control Panel, or by right-clicking a config in the project sidebar.
 - **Support for Beta, Monthly, and LTS runtimes**, with a per-project switch, and warnings for project-incompatible selections.
+- **Support for HTML5 and GX.Games targets**.
+Note that the "Package" option for both of these is currently not working YYG have not documented its usage for these targets, and the IDE uses a proprietary extra-undocumented method.
 - **Automatic update-checking**.
 (This calls the GitHub API to check the latest release and can be toggled off.)
 - **Readable, central error messages** - the Control Panel shows any configuration issues, or internal errors.
 All errors display context, and most try to provide tips to resolve the issue where possible.